zzpustc/Video-Crowd-Counting/README.md

 | Double Transformed CascadeCNN   |1.7123/2.2000 | TBD |

 ## Pretrained Model
 We would upload  pretrained model to help you verify our method.
-You can find models of DTC[[link]()] trained on Mall.
+You can find models of DTC[[link](https://pan.baidu.com/s/1B3LUv5Qh_3IAZE5OGFEqLA)](pwd: svek) trained on Mall.